mdn/content/files/en-us/web/accessibility/aria/attributes/aria-label/index.md

 ## Values

 - `<string>`
-  - : The text that will be the accessible name for the object
+  - : A string of text that will be the accessible name for the object.

 ## ARIAMixin API